My Current Browser Extensions

-Extensity offers the ability to quickly see and enable/disable all of your extensions with a single click.
+Extensity offers the ability to quickly see and enable/disable all your extensions with a single click.
 You can also launch Chrome Apps from the list.

 The main thing I use Extensity for is the profiles feature.
 Profiles allow you to quickly switch between groups of extensions.
-I have a "Mindful" profile and "Mindless" profile saved.
+I have a "Mindful" profile and a "Mindless" profile saved.
 In my "Mindful" profile, I have extensions enabled that prevent me from spending aimless time on the web such as:

 - Kill Reddit Front Page

 Improves JSON readability in the browser.
 It also has a wide array of themes to choose from.

 ColorPick Eyedropper (Install | GitHub)